Wilderness Hiking in the Orkney Islands

 US$2,699 – single willing to share

-Prices are shown in US$ per person based on two people sharing a twin room, one person willing to share a room and one person in a single room.
+Prices are starting from rates, shown in US$, per person based on two people sharing a twin room or one person willing to share a room with another solo traveller of the same gender.
 Prices are approximate US$ equivalent of the British Pound rate and will vary depending on currency conversion of the British Pound at the time of payment of your deposit and re-calculated at the time of final payment.
 You can lock in the applicable US$ rate by paying in full when you make your reservation.
-CA$ prices are also available, please inquire.
+CA$ prices are also available, converted from the British Pound, please inquire.

 007364 - R15

-Drive to the Eynhallow Sound and take a local ferry to the island of Rousay where you will enjoy two short hikes – the Westness Walk to the Mid Howe broch and a superb moorland walk around Faraclett Head.
-(8 km, 4 hrs)
+Today we drive to the Eynhallow Sound where we’ll catch a local ferry to the island of Rousay.
+Here you will enjoy two short hikes – the Westness Walk to the Mid Howe broch and a superb moorland walk around Faraclett Head.
+Walking details: (8 km, 4 hrs) Meals: (B,L)

-A short drive along the edge of Scapa Flow takes you to Houton where you catch the ferry to the island of Hoy.
-Here, hike to the famous Old Man of Hoy and some of Britain’s highest seacliffs before returning to Rackwick Bay.
-(10 km, 5 hrs)
+A short drive along the edge of Scapa Flow takes us to Stromness where we’ll catch the ferry to the island of Hoy.
+Here we’ll walk to the famous Old Man of Hoy and marvel at some of Britain’s highest sea cliffs before returning to Rackwick Bay.
+A dinner will be enjoyed at a local pub or restaurant on our way back to our hotel.
+Walking details: (10 km, 5 hrs) Meals: (B,L)

-After breakfast, you return by ferry to the mainland and Inverness, via the rugged coastal scenery of the Northern tip of Scotland.
+After breakfast we return by ferry to the mainland and Inverness, via the rugged coastal scenery of the Northern tip of Scotland.
+Meals: (B, L)

 - 6 nights accommodation in a 4* small, family-owned hotel near Scapa Flow